ROGER COOKE, EMERITUS PROFESSOR OF MATHEMATICS

 The History of Mathematics: A Brief Course, third edition, John Wiley & Sons, New York, 2013.

-The Case of Academician Nikolai Nikolaevich Luzin (translation from the Russian), written by S. S. Demidov et al. American Mathematical Society, 2016 (to appear).
+The Case of Academician Nikolai Nikolaevich Luzin (translation from the Russian), written by S. S. Demidov et al. American Mathematical Society, 2016.

-My piano playing technique has eroded, and I no longer have the velocity and dexterity I once had (incipient arthritis), but I persevere.
+My piano playing technique has eroded, and I no longer have the velocity and dexterity I once had (incipient arthritis) and have given up performing before others, practicing only in a very desultory fashion.
 Here’s a sample of my playing from a decade ago, before old age began to take its toll.
 It’s far from perfect, but still better than I can now do: Chopin, “Heroic” Polonaise in A-flat Major

 Contact: I prefer to use e-mail: firstname.lastname@example.org